prataprc/prataprc.github.io.v1/_contents/booting-erlang.rst

-:title: Overhead of booting an erlang VM
+:title: Overhead of booting an Erlang VM
 :author: prataprc

-Wanted to measure the overhead of booting an erlang virtual machine, do nothing and shut it down.
+Wanted to measure the overhead of booting an Erlang virtual machine, do nothing and shut it down.

 These measurements are on **2Ghz Core-2 Duo desktop machine running ubuntu